vict-devv/.config/README.md

-# Config Folder
+# Config Content
-This repo contains my `.config` folder files which customize my Linux environment and my personal usage tools.
+This repo contains my `.config` and `home` folders files which customize my Linux environment and personal usage tools.